-In that request, we simply asked for them to refrain from using our name “National Sportswear” and of course the legal fees that it had to cost us for taking this add and unnecessary action.
-The Federal Judge sent this other company a notice of his opinion (which is standard procedure) and again, this other company ignored the Judge.
-Therefore a Default judgement was entered requesting this other company to immediately stop using our name “National Sportswear” and pay the legal costs for the judgment.
+In that request, we simply asked for them to refrain from using our name “National Sportswear” and of course reimburse us for the legal fees that it had cost us for having to take this added course of action do to their failure to respond “twice” to our requests.
+The Federal Judge at the time sent this other company a notice of his opinion (which is standard procedure) and again, this other company ignored the Judge.
+Therefore an obvious standard of procedure was followed and a Default judgement was entered requesting this other company to immediately stop using our name “National Sportswear” and pay the legal costs for the judgment.

 After the default judgement was entered and “ONLY after it was entered” did this other company decide to contact us.
 They did so by filling a lawsuit of $150,000 requesting our (2) Federal Trademarks ” National Sportswear” which at the time were NON-Contestable, they requested our corporation “National Sportswear Incorporated” which is incorporated with the Federal Government, New Jersey Government, Florida Government and Massachusetts Government all as “C corporations and S corporations.
 As evidence, this other company provided 1- an altered photograph from it’s original state, 2- an unsigned document of incorporation which they claimed was themselves but was owned by another party whom have no affiliation to them and long being de seized (we have the original copy of certified and stamped document by the issuing government stating this is NOT them), and 3- a copy of DBA registration in their county which was “ONLY registered AFTER” the Federal Judge sent his opinion on the results of Default Judgement should they fail to appear, which makes this act a “fraudulent” one.
 Because the particular county where this other company registered their DBA for the “first time in history within that county, claims (and so does the State Government) that no one shall register a DBA “knowing another company exists with the same name, especially a registered corporation.”